anirudhpnbb/Pyostie/README.md

 A very elegant and simple library to extract text from many file formats.

 This module can extract text from PDfs, Office files, text files, Image files.
-Also, we generate an excel file which gives you some deeper insights into the text.
-We are now only extracting insights for Image and PDF formats only.( More to come soon.)
+Also, we generate an excel file that gives you some deeper insights into the text.
+We are now only extracting insights for Image and PDF formats.( More to come soon.)

 ## Installation